corentinbeaulieu/MYCHP100-performance-measures/README.md

 This script will handle the compilation and execution of the different programs with different compilation files.
 Then, it will gather the output datas to create graphs using `GNUPlot`.

+## Credit

+Most of the code has been written by my teacher Yaspr.

 All the results of the execution of this script will be found in a `RESULTS` directory.